Read This First

 Prompt 2: Discuss the major philosophy of science controversies emergent of the notion of “ explanation “.

-The section works by contrast: Major Philosophy of Science Controversies on the Notion of “Explanation” as a load-bearing piece, Deductive-Nomological (D-N) Model vs as a structural move, and Causal Explanation vs. Non-Causal Explanation as a load-bearing piece.
-The reader should be able to say why each part is present and what confusion follows if the distinctions collapse into one another.
+Read the section by contrast: Major Philosophy of Science Controversies on the Notion of “Explanation” as a load-bearing piece, Deductive-Nomological (D-N) Model vs as a structural move, and Causal Explanation vs. Non-Causal Explanation as a load-bearing piece.
+Each part is there for a reason, and the reader should be able to say what gets lost if those distinctions collapse together.

-The important discipline is to keep Major Philosophy of Science Controversies on the Notion of “Explanation” distinct from Deductive-Nomological (D-N) Model vs. They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Major Philosophy of Science Controversies on the Notion of “Explanation” distinct from Deductive-Nomological (D-N) Model vs. They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 The DN model, which posits explanation as a deductive argument from laws and initial conditions, has faced significant criticism.
 Critics argue that it is too restrictive, unable to account for statistical explanations, historical explanations, or explanations in fields like biology.
 This has led to the development of alternative models, such as causal-mechanical, unificationist, and pragmatic approaches.